Full disclosure: This post contains affiliate links. ?

 Glossika uses audio repetition training with Artificial Intelligence (AI) to make sure you're learning French at the pace that feels right for you.
 I especially like Glossika's focus on listening and speaking.
 You get to watch your fluency progress live with each audio “rep”.

 MOSALingua uses audio flashcards to teach you French, from absolute beginner to advanced level.
-The MOSA Learning® method is based on principles of cognitive science, so you can learn Spanish faster and smarter.
+The MOSA Learning® method is based on principles of cognitive science, so you can learn French faster and smarter.

 Wordreference is dictionary with a difference, as all words include a discussion thread about their subtle meanings.